yeoldegrove/osism.github.io/docs/guides/configuration-guide/openstack/keystone.md

 "identity:add_user_to_group": "(rule:is_domain_manager and token.domain.id:%(target.group.domain_id)s and token.domain.id:%(target.user.domain_id)s) or rule:base_add_user_to_group or rule:admin_required"
 ```

-The role `domain-manager` is created using the OpenStack CLI.
+The role `manager` is created using the OpenStack CLI.
 Alternatively, the role can
 be added using Ansible or other tools.

 ```